BDC Hamburger Icon

 Riders can be added to many business insurance policies, including the following:

 How the rider affects the policy’s coverage depends on what’s missing in the stand-alone policy and what the rider says it will cover.
-The carrier will standardize each policy as the monoline policy.
+The carrier will standardize each policy as the monoline policy, which is insurance coverage focused on a single type of risk.
 Then, business owners can add a rider to modify these policies and better protect themselves from losses.

 TipBottom line